upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 - Material: PLA plastic
 - Brush attachment: Semi-cicrle like clip that goes around the midpoint of the bursh

-**Test performed:**
-Motor is given power to see the mechianism in action to determine it's effectiveness.

 **Observations:**
-- Motor top get stuck when the crank pin is farthest away form joint 1
-- This is friction when the link bar rests on the platform where the pin of joint 1 is
+- Back lid is not able to firmly attch to the body and contact point have broken off due to being to thin
+- Nearing the top of the Main body, the 3d printer has difficulty printing the top portion without any supports
+- The mechanical switch and link bar locations are too close together casing interference
+- The link bar is not able to get into it's positon because of tight fitting
+- Battery postive contact point keeps slipping from it's intended postion
+- Opening hatch for brush is too dificult to open

 **Problems identified:**
-- The link bar's length is short
-- Resting surface for link bar near joint 1 is rough
+- Back lid contact points need to be changed for more clearance and strength
+- A support structure will be designed for easy printing of top portion on Main body
+- The whole case will need to be bigger to accomadate these changes so no part will interfere with each other
+- Link bar will need to be redesigned to fit into desired location
+- Battery postive contact point will need to be widened
+- Opening hatch will be redesigned to require less effort

 ---

 ## Test 3
-**Date:** March 12 2026
+**Date:**

-**Changes from Version 2:**
+**Changes from Version 1 with reasoning:**
 - [Change 1]
 - [Change 2]
 - [Change 3]

-**Reason for changes:**
-[Explain why these changes were made]

 **Build description:**
 [Briefly describe what this version physically is]